 As David McCullough says: "History is who we are and why we are the way we are."
 So this case study will unveil the roots of the brand packaging for Bucur, a new Romanian Beer.
-The colorful history of a European capital city (Bucharest) is yet to be discovered by the new generation.
+The colorful history of a European capital city is yet to be discovered by the new generation.
 You will understand how the concept idea develops into this brand packaging, from hand sketches to the retail shelf, ready to be bought.

 Position of the brand

 The newly released Romanian beer brand Bucur is owned by United Romanian Breweries Bereprod (URBB).
 From their portfolio, you already might know brands like Tuborg, Carlsberg, Holsten & SKOL.
 Between January and June 2019, URBB registered a double-digit volume increase for premium and super-premium beers in their portfolio.
-The concept of Bucur brand is based on the idea of rediscovering the true heart of the city and creating an authentical, premium Romanian beer brand.
+The concept of the brand is based on the idea of rediscovering the true heart of the city and creating an authentical, premium Romania beer brand.

-The challenge was to create a brand image that would harmoniously blend the old, Belle Epoque Period, and the new city soul.
+We were asked to create a brand image that would harmoniously blend the old, Belle Epoque Period, and the new city soul.
 The creative package was meant to also convey one of the Romanian people's favorite activities, to enjoy a good beer with their friends, out, in the old city center.
-The old city center is still preserving today the charm of Belle Epoque Period, old street lamps, cafes, bistros, lounges, and many breweries with an amazing history like "Caru' cu Bere".
-This is the oldest brewery in town, where you can still enjoy the house beer based on a German inspired recipe created in 1879 and kept the same until the present day.
+The old city center is still preserving today the charm of the Belle Epoque Period, old street lamps, cafes, bistros, lounges, and many breweries with an amazing history like " La Carul cu Bere".
+"Caru cu bere" is the oldest brewery in town, where you can still enjoy the house beer based on a German-inspired recipe created in 1879 and kept the same until the present day.
 Our mission was to deliver an engaging, intriguing, and memorable experience for the brand's target audience.

-Another city element appears - the street lamp from a period of Tango & Charleston dances, and seems to guide the eye over the entire composition.
+Another city element appears - the old street lamp from a period of Tango & Charleston dances and seems to guide the eye over the entire composition.
 During the packaging design printing process, a challenge had to be overcome.
 The paper material that was chosen at the beginning for the brand packaging was replaced with a more flexible, thinner type.
-We decided to conduct more color tests to find the proper colors that could replace the initial ones without damaging the initial style of the beer label design.
+We decided to conduct more color tests to find the proper colors that could replace the first ones without damaging the initial style of the beer label design.

 On the back of the label, unique stories are being introduced to the public in a journalistic style appearance.
 Much more is yet to be discovered...